Our case studies

 - The discussion also confirmed the relationship and the expectations clients have towards the Program – not just from a rationale / features point of view, but also from a more insightful perspective.

-- And, last but not least, consumers really appreciated the Program's willingness to listen to their thoughts:"I appreciated the possibility of giving advice to improve the program"
+- And, last but not least, consumers really appreciated the Program's willingness to listen to their thoughts:

 SituationThe financial world has been through a very rough ride in the last 5 years.
-Many financial service companies have gone under, been re-organised or taken over, or only survived thanks to state interventions.
-In that context, a leading European financial service company wanted to regain customer confidence by aiming for a respectful, meaningful and honest relationship with all their customers based on a truly customer focused approach and behaviour linked to the core values of the company.
-The management team wanted to go one step beyond the usual insights on customer needs and wants to understand more about the customers' mindset and relationship with financial service companies.
+Many financial service companies have gone under.
+Others have been re-organized or taken over.
+Some only survived thanks to state interventions.
+In this context, a leading European financial service company wanted to regain customer confidence by aiming for a respectful, meaningful and honest relationship with all their customers.
+They sought a truly customer-focused approach with behavior linked to the core values of the company.
+The management team wanted to go one step beyond the usual insights on customer needs and wanted to understand more about the customers' mindset and their relationship with financial service companies.

-ApproachWe set up two Synthetron on-line dialogues: one with a group of frontline financial advisors (employees) who are in daily contact with the customers, the other with a group of representative customers.
-The topics for the discussions were carefully selected to enable the employees and customers to have free flowing and rich dialogues with an appropriate level of interaction between the participants in each on-line sessions.
-Such a set up also allows for a gap analysis on the language used by the two groups.
+ApproachWe set up two Synthetron on-line dialogues.
+One dialogue was with a group of front-line financial advisors (employees) in daily contact with the customers.
+The other dialogue was with a representative group of customers.
+The topics for the discussions were carefully selected to enable the groups to have free-flowing and rich dialogues with an appropriate level of interaction between the participants in each on-line session.
+This balanced setup also allows for a gap analysis on the language used by the two groups.

 ResultsThe linguistic analysis revealed some interesting insights.
-For instance, the customer mindset is very much focused on the avoidance of any financial risk, with clear implications for the communication strategy of the financial service company:
+The customer mindset is very much focused on the avoidance of any financial risk.
+This has clear implications for the communication strategy of the financial service company:

-- more focus on security and stability of the company and less on innovation or being different,
+- more focus on the security and stability of the company and less on innovation or being different;

 - more focus on what the customer wishes to avoid (instead of what they want),

 - more personal, less business-like communication,